Zakaria-code2001/ThinkLess/README.md

 ## 📊 System Design

-Below is the architecture of our Productivity App, showcasing its microservices design and integrations:
+Below is the architecture of our Thinking Buddy app, showcasing its microservices design and integrations:

 ![System Design](assets/system-design.webp)